 9. Lapping - Mating ring and pinion gears together is done on another CNC machine that turns the gears against each other within an abrasive slurry that wears away any microscopic interferences.

-10. Cryogenic Tempering - Freezing the gears to -315°F for an extended period of time completes the case hardening process and significantly improves the core microstructure for improved toughness.
+10. Cryogenic Treatment - Freezing the gears to -315°F for an extended period of time completes the case hardening process and significantly improves the core microstructure for improved toughness.

 11. Secondary Shot Peening - A second round of shot peening is performed to target the gear tooth roots where the highest dynamic forces are seen, to further improve durability and fatigue resistance.